Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 no_version: true
 ---

-This guide shows you how to manage system accounts in {{site.konnect_short_name}}.
+This guide explains what a system account is, how they vary from user accounts, and how to manage a system account using the [{{site.konnect_short_name}} API](https://developer.konghq.com/spec/5175b87f-bfae-40f6-898d-82d224387f9b/fc735302-d8ac-4e66-a9ef-225569a75d3c).

+System accounts are a service account in {{site.konnect_short_name}}.
+Because they are not associated with an email address and a user, system accounts can be used for automation and integrations.

-The system account can use a {{site.konnect_short_name}} personal access token (PAT) the same way a [regular {{site.konnect_short_name}} user](/org-management/users/) is able to.
-Unlike regular user accounts, system accounts are not associated with an email address or password and can't access the {{site.konnect_short_name}} user interface.
-Because of these differences, you can use the system account as part of an automation or integration that requires a user account.
+System accounts offer the following benefits over regular user accounts:

+* System accounts are not associated with an email address.
+This allows you to use the account as part of an automation or integration that isn't associated with any person’s identity.
+* When you use a user account as part of an automation or integration and that user leaves the company, this breaks the automations and integrations.
+If you use a system account instead, the automations and integrations wouldn't break.
+* Because system accounts can't be assigned the same permissions as a user account, they can't access the {{site.konnect_short_name}} UI.

-In addition, the system account can be assigned roles directly or inherit the roles of a [team](/org-management/teams-and-roles/).
+The system account can use a {{site.konnect_short_name}} personal access token (PAT) the same way a [regular {{site.konnect_short_name}} user](/konnect/org-management/users/) can.
+In addition, the system account can be assigned roles directly or inherit the roles of a [team](/konnect/org-management/teams-and-roles/).
 As such, a PAT created by a system account inherits the roles assigned to the system account.

 ## Manage a system account via the user interface